jaehyeokoh/jaehyeokoh.github.io/projects/project1_LLM_controlled_robot.md

 ### Perception - Basic Idea

 The perception module leverages the complementary strengths of two models: (1) Grounding DINO’s robust bounding box generation, and (2) a vision–language model’s semantic identification ability.
-To validate this approach, I first generated bounding boxes for all visible objects using Grounding DINO, and then provided each cropped region to the VLM for classification.
+To validate this approach, I first generated bounding boxes for all visible objects using Grounding DINO, and then provided each cropped region with a numerical label to the VLM for classification.
+The use of sequential numerical labels, assigned in the order that bounding boxes were detected, prevents the VLM from being biased or confused by any pre-assigned textual category names.

 As shown in **Fig.4**, the VLM correctly assigned semantic labels such as “food” or “non-food” based on appearance and packaging, even in cases where DINO alone would misidentify the target. **Fig.5** further demonstrates that the same pipeline can infer physical and contextual properties, such as identifying an object likely to fall from the desk edge, by reasoning over spatial relationships and object placement.

 These results confirm that the proposed combination is effective for semantic object understanding while overcoming the VLM’s weakness in direct coordinate estimation by leveraging precise bounding boxes from DINO.
-The complete three-step perception pipeline is illustrated in **Fig.6.** - (1) object detection with Grounding DINO, (2) semantic classification with the VLM, and (3) segmentation and 3D property extraction using SAM
+The complete three-step perception pipeline is illustrated in **Fig.6.** - (1) object detection with Grounding DINO, (2) semantic classification with the VLM, and (3) segmentation and 3D property extraction from bounding boxes using SAM

 <div class="media-grid-2">
   {% include project-media.html type="image" src="perception_description.png" caption="Fig. 4" muted=true autoplay=true loop=true%}